truenas/middleware/docs/userguide/freenas_cli.rst

 		vfs.zfs.trim.timeout		30
 		vfs.zfs.trim.txg_delay		32

 When reading the tunable values, 0 means no, 1 typically means yes, and any other number represents a value.
-To receive a brief description of a **sysctl** value, use :command:`sysctl -d`.
+To receive a brief description of a "sysctl" value, use :command:`sysctl -d`.
 For example::

  sysctl -d vfs.zfs.zio.use_uma